Code-Institute-Submissions/EQ_test/README.md

 --result text obtained from https://www.mindtools.com/pages/article/ei-quiz.htm and "manual do realizador" manual from Paulo Vieira;
 --[ami.responsivdesign.is](http://ami.responsivedesign.is) - multiple devices image in README.md file
 --https://stackoverflow.com/questions/46155/how-to-validate-an-email-address-in-javascript - code to validate an email address
+--credit to Valentin Salja for the [background photo](https://unsplash.com/photos/0aX51h4WvAk) used --credit to Alina Grubnyak for the [profile photo of a brain](https://unsplash.com/photos/tEVGmMaPFXk)